ansible-community/ansible-nomad/README.md

 ## Requirements

-This role requires a Debian, RHEL, or Ubuntu distribution; the role is tested with the following specific software versions:
+This role requires an Arch Linux, Debian, RHEL, or Ubuntu distribution; the role is tested with the following specific software versions:

 * Ansible: 2.7.10
-* nomad: 0.9.0
+* nomad: 0.9.1
 * Arch Linux
 * CentOS: 7
 * Debian: 8